cies/htoml/README.md

-In order to make your project depend on it you can add it as a dependency in your project's `.cabal` file, and since it is not yet on [Stackages](https://www.stackage.org/) you will also have to add it to your `stack.yaml` file when using Stack.
+In order to make your project depend on it you can add it as a dependency in your project's `.cabal` file, and since it is not yet on [Stackage](https://www.stackage.org/) you will also have to add it to the `extra-deps` section of your `stack.yaml` file when using Stack.

 To quickly show some features of `htoml` we use Stack to start a GHCi-based REPL.
 It picks up configuration from the `.ghci` file